After 27 years in Melbourne, Australia, Kim Tairi was drawn home.

 “In terms of our place in the community, it’s really important that we offer a great student experience to ensure that the library is a welcoming and engaging place.

 “Libraries are complex ecosystems.
-At AUT we have five different teams within the library, all doing different things.
-It’s a mix of cutting edge digital services as well as traditional library offerings.”
+At AUT we have six different teams within the library, all doing different things.
+It’s a mix of cutting-edge digital services, as well as traditional library offerings.”